Non-native phragmites have invaded White Bear Lake!

 Photo source: Ontario Phragmites Working Group https://opwg.ca/

-Invasive non-native phragmites were recently discovered growing on the edges of White Bear Lake.
+Invasive non-native phragmites were discovered growing on the edges of White Bear Lake in late August 2018.
 Non-native Phragmites, also known as common reed, is an extremely tall wetland grass.
-During the growing season it can reach over 15 feet tall, and has dark green leaves with a large purple-brown flower head.
+During the growing season it can reach over 15 feet tall and has dark green leaves with a large purple-brown flower head.

-Management of invasive aquatic plants involving either mechanical removal of plants or application of herbicides to public waters below the ordinary high water mark requires a permit from the DNR.
+Management of invasive aquatic plants involving either mechanical removal of plants or application of herbicides to public waters below the ordinary high water level (OHWL) requires a permit from the DNR.
+(For reference, the lake reached levels a few inches above the OHWL in 2019 and 2020.)
 If non-native phragmites are growing outside public waters on private land, they may be controlled by property owners (see U of M information on controlling phragmites, below).

 This web page includes detailed information on how to identify and control invasive phragmite.